-Find out here how to get, install and use the NiftyGridZPro plugin.
+Find out on this page how to get, install and use the NiftyGridZPro plugin.

 Download free version

-To give you a chance to have a play, download this fully functional, license-free version (October 12th 2017 V3.5 ).
+To give you a chance to have a play, download this fully functional, license-free version (December 8th 2020 V3.6 ).
 The only difference from the licensed versions is that it uses our associate id, so you’ll probably want to stick to designs from your own store to begin with.
 That way you’ll get royalties on any arising sales.

 Step 1 Prepare to install

 Installation is just like any other plugin.
 Get to your dashboard and choose the plugins option:

 Step 2 Upload the plugin zipfile to install

 Click the Upload Plugin button and you’ll see something like this:

 Click the Browse… button and choose the niftygridz.zip file you have: